queue-miscreant/chatango-client/README.md

 To preserve the value of BROWSER, write a line in ~/.bashrc like `export BROWSER=chrome`

-There are few good image viewers in windows that support command line arguments, and fewer if any that resolve such paths with HTTP.
+There are few good image viewers in windows that support command line arguments, and fewer if any that attempt to resolve paths with HTTP.
 By default, the program will viewer will use the browser through `cygstart`.
 If you'd prefer to do the same with videos, change `client.linkopen.MPV_ARGS` (as shown above) to `[]`.